A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Conclusions

 [C] \appendixtitle{Histograms of estimated quantities by the moving block bootstrap method}

 We quantified the uncertainty of the estimated coefficients using the moving block bootstrap method \citep{Mudelsee14Book} in Section \ref{sec:dynamical-system}\ref{subsec:regression-analysis}, where the number of resampled time series was set to $2000$.
-We discuss here the histograms of the entropy production rates and information flows obtained from these coefficients.
+We discuss here the histograms of the entropy production rates and information flows obtained from the coefficients estimated by the bootstrap method.

 Figure \ref{fig:all-histos-estimates} shows the histograms of all estimated quantities, including the coefficients of the dynamical system, where the number of samples in each histogram is $2000$.
 The 95\% confidence intervals in Table \ref{table:estimated-coeffs} were obtained from these histograms.
 We focus on the entropy production rates and information flows, which are not listed in Table \ref{table:estimated-coeffs}.
 The conservation of information flows, $\dot{I}_{G \leftarrow K} + \dot{I}_{K \leftarrow G} = 0$ [Eq. (\ref{eq:conservation-info-flow-TG-TK})], always holds.
 That is, for each resampled time series, $\dot{I}_{K \leftarrow G} = - \dot{I}_{G \leftarrow K}$.
 The histograms suggest that $\dot{I}_{G \leftarrow K} < 0$ and $\dot{I}_{K \leftarrow G} > 0$ for the OISST data, whereas these information flows take both signs for the GFDL-CM4C192 data.
 These results are also found in Figs. \ref{fig:regime-diagram-OISST}b, \ref{fig:regime-diagram-OISST}e, \ref{fig:regime-diagram-GFDL}b, and \ref{fig:regime-diagram-GFDL}e.